 Include the inhabitants

-If you get lucky by having some critters scurry across your path, perfect!
+If you get lucky enough to have some critters scurry across your path, perfect!
 The more you can relate the environment to animals habitat the better.
 In our case, we came across many birds, squirrels, and lizards.
 Not exactly a tropical rainforest of diversity, but for a 3-year-old, it did the trick.

 It’s nearly impossible to avoid bugs when going into nature, so best to nip that fear in the bud.
 I want them to gaze in awe at the giant spider webs we come across in the forests, not scream in horror.

 If you’re interested in including an insect identification activity to this lesson, we have a great set of insect cards which will help you with this objective.
 You can get either Montessori 3-part cards or standard flashcards from our shop.

 When doing a search for books on botany for kids there is an abundance of choice out there and it can be difficult to decide which to choose.
 However, I found a great selection on Amazon and tried out a few which came in very handy for the lesson.
 Here you will find a comprehensive list of books teaching kids the wonders of plants and nature for the conservationist parents among us.

 I particularly like The Enchanted Forest, as it not only involves nature but is also a coloring book, which will inspire the artist within any child.

 For a comprehensive study of plants and all the science behind their beautiful exteriors Botany: Plants, Cells and Photosynthesis is a great material to start with.
 It has colorful pictures and helpful charts and graphics for the little ones to marvel over.

 Trees are the lifeblood of Mother Nature.
 They provide us and other animals with food, habitat, wood, paper, and, most importantly, their leaves make oxygen.
 They clean our air and make our environment a beautiful place.
 Countless artists, poets, and naturalists have been inspired by their elegance and charm.